 - Official SAT, ACT, or PSAT/PLAN scores.
-Copies of score reports on official secondary school transcript are acceptable.
+Copies of score reports on your official secondary school transcript are acceptable.

 - The required application fee of $30.
 Applicants for whom this fee is a financial hardship can receive an application fee waiver.

-Important!
-Acceptance into the ASP program does not constitute, nor does it guarantee, official admission to Grinnell College, nor placement in the Grinnell College courses of your choice.
+Please note that acceptance into the ASP program does not constitute, nor does it guarantee, official admission to Grinnell College, nor placement in the Grinnell College courses of your choice.